alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

   // highlight-start
   // In the production environment controlled by environment variables, the mock-related code will not be packaged in
-  requestAdapter: process.env.NODE_ENV === 'development' ? mockAdapter : globalFetch,
+  requestAdapter: process.env.NODE_ENV === 'development' ? mockAdapter : adapterFetch,
   // highlight-end

   statesHook: /** ... */